containers/crun/crun.1.md

 If the `rro` option is specified then the mount is made recursively read-only.

+## idmap mount options

+If the `idmap` option is specified then the mount is ID mapped using the container target user namespace.
+This is an experimental feature and can change at any time without notice.

 ## Automatically create user namespace

 When running as user different than root, an user namespace is